Jicheng-Yan/remember_words/session_sequence_diagram_mermaid.md

 3. **Session Execution**:
    - The user is presented with cards one at a time in random order
    - For each card, the user inputs an answer or can choose to exit
+   - The system checks the answer character by character and provides detailed feedback:
+     - Correct characters shown in green
+     - Wrong characters shown in red
+     - Extra characters shown in yellow
+     - Missing characters shown as blue underscores
    - Correct answers remove the card from rotation
    - Incorrect answers keep the card in rotation
    - If the user chooses to exit, the session state is saved